nicobrenner/commandjobs/README.md

         COMMANDJOBS_OUTPUT_FORMAT="{\n \"small_summary\": \"Wine and Open Source developers for C-language systems programming\",\n \"company_name\": \"CodeWeavers\",\n \"available_positions\": [\n {\n \"position\": \"Wine and General Open Source Developers\",\n \"link\": \"https://www.codeweavers.com/about/jobs\"\n }\n ],\n \"tech_stack_description\": \"C-language systems programming\",\n \"use_rails\": \"No\",\n \"use_python\": \"No\",\n \"remote_positions\": \"Yes\",\n \"hiring_in_us\": \"Yes\",\n \"how_to_apply\": \"Apply through our website, here is the link: https://www.codeweavers.com/about/jobs\",\n \"back_ground_with_priority\": null,\n \"fit_for_resume\": \"No\",\n \"fit_justification\": \"The position is for Wine and Open Source developers, neither of which the resume has experience with.
 The job is remote in the US\"\n }"
         ```

+3. Increase the limit of listings to check per batch

+    The option `COMMANDJOBS_LISTINGS_PER_BATCH` (which should be in your `.env` file, see `sample.env`) determines how many listings are processed each time the menu option "Find best matches with AI" is executed.
+If you are using the default of 10, it means that every time you run the option "Find best matches", Command Jobs will make 10 requests to `gpt`.
+Once you trust the app, I recommend setting the limit to 500, so that the app can process all scraped listings in one go

 ## Contributing

 We welcome contributions, especially in improving scrapers and enhancing user experience.
 If you'd like to help, please file an issue or pull request on [our GitHub repository](https://github.com/nicobrenner/commandjobs/issues).